-Public safety represents the costs of police and fire protection and emergency medical services, which makes up 65% and 71% of the total disbursements for 2020 and 2019, respectively, and were higher in 2019 than in 2020 since in 2020 the Township realized reduced expenses for traditional services because of the ongoing COVID-19 pandemic.
-Public Works includes the costs for the Road & Bridge Fund as well as the lighting districts and makes up 18% of the total disbursements for 2020 and 2019.
-Public health includes the cost to maintain the Township's Cemetery and the cost of responding to and mitigating the effects of the ongoing COVID-19 pandemic, and accordingly, public health expense was significantly more in 2020 than in 2019.
-Conservation-Recreation includes the personnel and maintenance costs for all of the Township's parks.
+Public safety represents the costs of police and fire protection and emergency medical services, which makes up 61% and 65% of the total disbursements for 2021 and 2020, respectively, and were higher in 2020 than in 2021 since in 2020 the Township was completing the construction of a fire station.
+Public Works includes the costs for the Road & Bridge Fund as well as the lighting districts and makes up 21% and 18% of the total disbursements for 2021 and 2020, respectively.
+Public health includes the cost to maintain the Township's Cemetery and the cost of responding to and mitigating the effects of the ongoing COVID-19 pandemic, and accordingly, public health expenses were significantly more in 2021 and 2020 than in previous years.
+Conservation-Recreation includes the personnel and maintenance costs for all the Township's parks.